tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 A useful resource for interpreting the bitwise flags is [here](https://broadinstitute.github.io/picard/explain-flags.html).
 What do they tell you about the mapping of these first five reads?

-Now, we are going to switch over to some WGS cihlid data and you'll see it's basically the same, but mapping to a more complete reference will allow us to make some interesting inferences as you will see...
+Now, we are going to switch over to some WGS cichlid fish data and you'll see it's basically the same, but mapping to a more complete reference will allow us to make some interesting inferences as you will see...

 	# note the header won't show up because we omit -h